KDE/documentation-docs-kdenlive-org/get_involved/contributing_get_started.rst

 -	git clone -> to clone from your fork (you have to clone it only once)

 VS-Code: When you now open a `*.rst` document and hit Ctrl + Shift + R it will build the entire Sphinx project and display the result in a new editor tab.
 Watch on the bottom right: it takes a while to do it the first time.

-Advantage working with an IDE like VScode: It shows you broken or missing links.
-Completeness of the code.
-Typos.

 Build the Manual